Primordial Black Holes from Primordial Voids: Details of the Numerical Relativity Simulations

 Thus, is straightforward to identify the matter components in Eqs.(\ref{eq:BSSN_K}-\ref{eq:BSSN_Deltar}) as

 where from Eq.(\ref{eq:Sij}) we obtain

 The evolution equations for the fluid's conserved variables \{$E$, $D$, $S_r$\}, written in terms of the BSSN variables above, read

-where $D_i$ denotes the covariant derivative with respect to the spatial metric.
+where $D_i$ denotes the covariant derivative with respect to the spatial metric and $\mathcal{L}_\beta$ the Lie derivative with respect to $\beta^i$.
 A generic equation of state often requires a root-finding technique to obtain the value of $p$ and $v^r$, prior to the recovery of the other variables, as they are needed to evolve Eqs.~\eqref{eq:evoD}--\eqref{eq:evoE}.
 However, for cases with a simple equation of state, the recovery of $p$ and $v^r$ can be done analytically by finding the physical root of a high-order polynomial.
 For a barotropic fluid with $p = \omega \rhofl $, this implies solving a second-order polynomial \cite{Staelens:2019sza}, which diminishes the computational burden of the simulations.